ShailjaB7901/Euro-7-Compliance-and-Risk-modelling-for-Heavy-Duty-Vehicles/README.md

-# Euro 7 Compliance and Risk modelling for Heavy Duty Vehicles
+# Euro 7 Compliance and Risk modelling for Vehicles

+## 1. Data Provenance & Pre-processing

+The foundation of this audit is the European Environment Agency (EEA) official registry of New Passenger Cars.
+To ensure the model reflects the current technological and regulatory landscape, a multi-stage extraction and filtration pipeline was developed.

+#### Data Source: Primary datasets were retrieved from the EEA’s Monitoring of $CO_2$ Emissions repository, covering a population of over 1.2 million vehicle registrations.

+Temporal Filtering: The dataset was restricted to the 2022, 2023, and 2024 reporting cycles.
+This specific window was chosen to capture the transition to WLTP (Worldwide Harmonised Light Vehicles Test Procedure) standards, providing a high-fidelity baseline for 2026/2027 forecasting.

+Manufacturer Focus: Filtered for Mercedes-Benz AG to align with corporate-specific emission profiles.

 As the European Union transitions from Euro 6 to the more stringent Euro 7 regulations (2027/2028), automotive manufacturers face a critical "Compliance Gap."
-This project utilizes a dataset of 250,000+ vehicle registrations to build a predictive "Digital Twin" of fleet emissions.
+This project utilizes a dataset of 780,000+ vehicle registrations to build a predictive "Digital Twin" of fleet emissions.
 By identifying the physical drivers of $CO_2$, the model provides a strategic roadmap for engineering priorities in the Mercedes-Benz heavy-duty segment.This project builds a Digital Twin to identify "Compliance Leaks" within the highest-risk segment: High-Mass Petrol Vehicles

 ## 2. The Challenge: The "Regulatory Cliff"